Glory280/Online-Sales-Analysis/README.md

 ### Analysis List

 1 Sales Analysis
-This analysis aims to answer the question of the sales of product in the past year.
-The result of this will provide imformation about the effectiveness of each sales strategy the business applies and what modificatoins are needed to gain more sales.
+This analysis aims to answer the question of the sales of products in the past year.
+The result of this will provide information about the effectiveness of each sales strategy the business applies and what modifications are needed to gain more sales.

 2 Customer Analysis
 This analysis aims to uncover the different customers segments and purchase trends.
 The result will provide information about the top purchasing customers and how to retain them.